official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 Iraq’s disarmament obligations.

-112. Operative paragraph (OP) 7 of the resolution invited Iraq to reaffirm unconditionally its obligations under the 1925 Geneva Protocol and to ratify the 1972 Convention.45
+112. Operative paragraph (OP) 7 of the resolution invited Iraq to reaffirm unconditionally its obligations under the 1925 Geneva Protocol and to ratify the 1972 Convention.[^45]

-44 UN Security Council resolution 687 (1991).
+[^44]: UN Security Council resolution 687 (1991).
-45  Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological (Biological) and Toxin Weapons and on Their Destruction, [signed] London and Moscow and Washington, 10 April 1972.
+[^45]:  Convention on the Prohibition of the Development, Production and Stockpiling of Bacteriological 10 April 1972.

 44

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 113. In OP8, the Security Council decided that Iraq should “unconditionally accept the destruction, removal, or rendering harmless, under international supervision”, of all: